DanielProano/Password-Manager/README.md

 - Client side data encryption using a master password token and salt

-- JSON Web Token generation and verification
+- JSON Web Token generation and verification for all vault functions

 - Ability to add, delete, and view vault info